Disadvantages of Breastfeeding: Why Breast Isn't Always Best

 Can we just acknowledge that we are all doing the best we can to care for our babies?
 This motherhood gig is hard enough as it is without the added pressure, guilt and shame that comes with every decision we make, including how we feed our babies.

-When Breastfeeding Isn’t Best
+When Breastfeeding Isn’t Always Best

 As a Lactation Consultant, there have definitely been times where I have recommended that a new mama does NOT breastfeed.
-After all, a woman is more than how she feeds her baby, and it is important to take all aspects of her life and well-being into consideration when it comes to an individual feeding plan.
-There are a myriad of social, physical, familial and mental factors that go into a breastfeeding relationship that must be considered.
+After all, a woman is more than how she feeds her baby, and it is important to take all aspects of her life and well-being into consideration when it comes to an individual infant feeding plan.
+There are a myriad of social, physical, familial and psychological factors that go into a breastfeeding relationship that must be considered.

 Does breastfeeding promote and align with supporting the mother-baby dyad in all of these aspects?